 It’s not just individual performances that need lifting at Chelsea.
 The players seriously need a confidence boost after a season of Antonio Conte’s relentless criticism.
 Constantly telling the players they will “suffer” at the hands of opponents and that more signings are needed to compete undoubtedly weakens his players.
 Sacchi explained how Sarri’s positive football ‘lifts the value of the players and their self-confidence’.

 In fact, a trait which will no doubt attract the Chelsea board is Sarri’s notorious dislike of the transfer market, once describing it as the “refuge for weak coaches”.
 The prospect of delivering signings for a coach to work with, rather than him meddling in the selection process, will suit the club perfectly.
-Chelsea are expected to hire a Director of Football and Lille’s Luís Campos, PSV’s Marcel Brands and even club legend Frank Lampard have all been mentioned as options.
+Chelsea are expected to hire a Director of Football and Lille’s Luís Campos and PSV’s Marcel Brands have been mentioned as options.
 This position above Sarri will need to be filled by someone with a football background to ensure he’s not given squad of Ross Barkleys and Danny Drinkwaters.

 Millions have been wasted on such players, while the talent of Chelsea’s prodigious academy and greatest asset has been similarly squandered.
 Would Sarri finally be the coach to seriously promote Chelsea’s forever-wasted youth prospects?
 He has not had the opportunity to with young players of the quality of Chelsea’s; Napoli’s Primavera hasn’t reached Italy’s playoff-style finals since 2012/13, when they lost in the first round to Chievo.
 Looking back to Sarri’s Empoli days, though, it is clear to see he trusts young players with significant roles.